 It comes with a Textbook option

 Bottom line: School WILL go on!
-Even if technology doesn’t 😉
+Even if the technology doesn’t 😉

 I don’t know if Teaching Textbooks will be THE program that carries us through high school, but I do know that for the foreseeable future it has an A+ from me.
 Homeschooling is hard.
 And Teaching Textbooks makes my job a little bit easier.